top of page

 When a child applies for a visa as the dependent of a parent holding a work visa, Immigration New Zealand assesses whether the supporting parent meets a minimum annual income threshold.

 At present, that threshold is NZD $55,844 gross per year.
 On the surface, this seems straightforward.
-In practice, however, the way income is assessed can produce outcomes that do not reflect real-world financial capacity.
+However, the way income is assessed can produce outcomes that do not reflect real-world financial capacity.

 How Income Is Commonly Assessed